Flash0ver/F0-Talks-SourceGenerators/code/F0.Talks.SourceGenerators.Presentation/input/SourceGeneration.md

 - additive only
 - can produce diagnostics
 - may access additional files (non-C# source texts)
-- un-ordered
+- oblivious
-  - no access to files created by other source generators
+  - no access to documents created by other source generators
 - are technically analyzers

 ## Use cases